Jarichi/Mysteries-of-Rankhra/Campaign Notes/Custom Rulings.md

 If you have 2 proficiencies for the same ability, you get expertise.

 - weapons
-with a range value of 120/360, this means that attacks below 120 are regular, attacks between 120 and 360 are made with disadvantage and
+with a range value of 120/360, this means that attacks below 120 are regular, attacks between 120 and 360 are made with disadvantage and attacks beyond 360 are not possible.